CSUMB-CST495-GROUP10/SportLights/README.md

    how they can login.
 Finally, demonstrating the user's profile once logged in.

 * What mobile features do you leverage?
-   * Leverage at least two mobile-oriented features (i.e. maps and camera)

    * The two mobile-oriented features SportLights will leverage are media video player and user location.

 * What are your technical concerns?
-   * What technical features do you need help or resources for?

    * Some technical concerns are finding the perfect API, displaying the correct highlights, and containing the users list of favorite teams.